samantamrityunjay/Automatic-assignment-of-ICD10-codes/README.md

   - **utils.py**: genearal utility codes used for all the models

 ## Dependencies
- The dependicies are mentioned in the `requirements.txt` file.
+ The dependencies are mentioned in the `requirements.txt` file.
  They can be installed by:
  ```bash
 pip install -r requirements.txt